City Manager, Joe Felz

 Joe Felz was appointed Fullerton City Manager in May 2011.
 He is the seventh person to hold the City's top administrative post since its incorporation in 1904.

 Felz came to work for the City of Fullerton in 1984.
 In 1987, he was promoted to Community Services Supervisor and placed in charge of the Department's Cultural and Events Division.
 In that capacity, he oversaw the renovation of numerous public facilities and implementation of new programming.
 Felz was also responsible for starting many popular city-wide events such as the outdoor Fullerton Market, the "First Night Fullerton" New Year's Eve celebration, and the annual July 4 "Community Fireworks Show and Festival."
 His assignments also included working closely with the Fullerton business community on revitalization efforts in the downtown Fullerton district.

 In 2005, Felz was named Assistant to the City Manager, and to the post of Parks and Recreation Director (formerly, Community Services) two years later.
-In those capacities Felz oversaw the City's community service, recreation, cultural and social service programs, federal and state legislative efforts, and an annual departmental operating budget of more than $6 million annually.
+In those capacities Felz oversaw the City's community service, recreation, cultural and social service programs, federal and state legislative efforts, and a departmental operating budget of more than $6 million annually.

 In his term as Parks and Recreation Director numerous public improvement projects were completed, including major renovation of the City’s park system with over $65,000,000 in investments.
 Projects included the new Fullerton Community Center, Lion’s Field, Richman Park, Lemon Park, and many other neighborhood parks and facilities.